 Insulation: Up to $0.10/sq.ft

-There are many advantages of home solar energy.
-You can raise your property values, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, raise your property values, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Clinton amount to $1,047.

 The answer depends on your specific needs and goals.
-For a typical home, monocrystalline solar panels are the most efficient for houses in Clinton.
-However, if lowering cost is your top priority, then you may want to consider polycrystalline or thin-film solar panels.
-When you're choosing a contractor, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.
+In most cases, monocrystalline solar panels are the most efficient for homes in Clinton.
+However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
+When you're choosing a contractor, make sure to ask about the types of solar panels an installer offers and the benefits and drawbacks of each.